openssl/general-policies/policies/security-policy.md

    of service for less common protocols or on client side only, or require multiple unlikely conditions to be fulfilled for the attack to succeed.
    These will in general be handled in the similar way as the **Moderate** issues.
-However, as an exception, they might be developend and fixed in public before the next release, for example in case the flaw is rather theoretical and fixing it requires extensive design and development.
-In such case we will update the vulnerabilities page and note the issue CVE in the changelog and commit message, but they may not trigger new releases.
+However, as an exception, they might be developed and fixed in public before the next release, for example in case the flaw is rather theoretical and fixing it requires extensive design and development.
+In such case we will update the vulnerabilities page and note the issue CVE in the changelog and commit message, but we will not publish new releases immediately.

 ## Prenotification policy